PriyanshuDangi/Surr/memory-bank/game-design-document.md

 **Responsibilities:**
 - Render the game world, karts, and projectiles using Three.js.
-- Capture player input and send it to the server.
+- Capture player input for local movement processing.
-- **Send player position updates to the server** as they move.
+- **Send player position updates to the server** only when position, rotation, or state changes.
 - Receive game state updates from the server and interpolate positions to smooth out movement.
+- Handle client-side collision detection for missiles and kart-to-kart collisions.
 - Display the UI, including the real-time leaderboard updates.

 **Socket Events (Client listening for):**